dharmx/vile/README.md

 My EWW configurations and widgets.

 ## Alert!
-This configurations have now been upgraded to be compatible with newer EWW versions.
+These configurations have now been upgraded to be compatible with newer EWW versions.